 “Servicing your sewers before the summer comes can help you avoid the worst of the problems, while installing a drain plug in each drain can prevent water from backing up during storms.
 Actually, installing a drain plug is simple and cheap!”

 Similar to sewer line backups, summer storms means lots of rain water.
 As a result, many homes experience basement flooding.
 If your basement floods during the winter (following melting snow), then it likely floods during a severe summer storm.
-Therefore, work with a professional to install a sump pump.
+Therefore, work with a professional to

 “While you may think of sump pumps as all being the same, they actually vary quite a bit, both in function and feature set.
 For example, the three most common types of sump pumps are primary sump pumps, battery back-up sump pumps, and combination sump pumps.
 Plus, some plumbing professionals also consider sewage pumps to be a type of sump pump, and they may be used as one.
 Typically, a sewage pump’s main function is to pump sewage waste from a home to a septic system.
 However, one main difference between a sewage pump and a sump pump is that sewage pumps can pass solids up to two inches.
 As a result, sewage pumps also tend to be installed in a septic tank or in a separate pump chamber.”